 Leading a team to a championship is never an easy task, but doing so in your first season managing a Major League team is an even greater challenge.
 Phillies manager Rob Thomson, who took over after the club parted ways with Joe Girardi in early June, made a run at adding his name to an exclusive list in 2022, taking his club all the way to the World Series before the Phillies fell to the Astros in six games.

-Only five times in baseball history has a rookie manager pulled off that feat and won the World Series.
+Only five times in baseball history has a rookie manager pulled off the feat and won the World Series.
 This exclusive club does not include Dallas Green (1980 Phillies) or Tom Kelly ('87 Twins), who won Fall Classics in their first full seasons as manager, after taking over as skipper midway through the previous campaign.

 Here is a look at these five successful rookie managers.